aritraghsh09/GaMorNet/README.md

 ## Usage Info/Citation/Reference
-This repository was used in the work pertaining to the following research article:- "Galaxy Morphology Network (GaMorNet):  A Convolutional Neural Network used to study morphology andquenching in ∼100,000 SDSS and ∼20,000 CANDELS galaxies" , Ghosh et. al.
+This repository was used in the work pertaining to the following research article:- "Galaxy Morphology Network (GaMorNet):  A Convolutional Neural Network used to study morphology and quenching in ∼100,000 SDSS and ∼20,000 CANDELS galaxies", Ghosh et. al.

 If you use this code for any published work, please cite the above paper and include a link to this GitHub repository.